amlcodes/policies/README.md

+from the amazing work at Basecamp: [Basecamp/Policies](https://github.com/basecamp/policies)

-# Basecamp Policies, Terms, and Legal Stuff
+# Policies, Terms, and Legal Stuff

 The rough print and the fine print.
 We try to make all our policies as clear, fair, and readable as possible.